-Recommendations Priority Timing 2019 - 2022 2023 - 2026 2027+ Assessing Existing Programs 1.
+Recommendations Timing 2019 - 2022 2023 - 2026 2027+ Assessing Existing Programs 1.
 Work with community groups to adopt physical activity principles (such as those developed by the World Health Organization) and ensure that physical literacy and health equity are key considerations in local programs.
 The desired outcome of this is to High • • • increase the duration, intensity and frequency of physical activity and outdoor play in Lincoln through programs / camps / sports for all ages, interests and abilities.
-2. Expand recreation programs and services by: increasing physical activity and general interest programming for all ages, including family programs; increasing casual and drop-in recreation opportunities; I II: "la facilitating additional cultural and STEM programming; High working closer with the Public Library system; working with the Seniors Club to access facilitators; and engaging third-party service providers where gaps exist.
+2. Expand recreation programs and services by: increasing physical activity and general interest programming for all ages, including family programs; increasing casual and drop-in recreation opportunities; High facilitating additional cultural and STEM programming; Tilgii working closer with the Public Library system; working with the Seniors Club to access facilitators; and engaging third-party service providers where gaps exist.
 Increasing Participation 3.
 To inform program planning, identify the number of residents that are participating in Medium active living opportunities in Lincoln and set participation targets.
 Medium 4.
-Develop an evaluation tool to apply a "health equity in all policies" approach to better I II: "l" understand participation and interest in municipal program offerings.
-High • 5.
-Address the actions related to active living in support of the Age-Friendly Community Advisory Committee (e.g., access to public spaces, social participation, inclusion, Medium communication, information and community supports) and work toward achieving Micululli recognition as a Youth-Friendly Community and Play Friendly City.
+Develop an evaluation tool to apply a "health equity in all policies" approach to better Hich understand participation and interest in municipal program offerings.
+High 5.
+Address the actions related to active living in support of the Age-Friendly Community Advisory Committee (e.g., access to public spaces, social participation, inclusion, communication, information and community supports) and work toward achieving Medium • recognition as a Youth-Friendly Community and Play Friendly City.

-Recommenda tions Priority 2019 - 2022 Timing 2023 - 2026 2027+ Promoting In clusion & Access communit ree and low fee activity options to ensure universal access across the y.
-This includes, but is not limited to, opportunities to enjoy outdoor settings ce connections with nature.
-High • • • ganizations and under-represented populations to better understand the accessing parks, recreation and cultural services and the actions required to ude them.
-High • • • under-rep: Work with n Access and Inclusion Policy to outline the Departmental role in including resented residents in the delivery of parks, recreation and cultural services. n Niagara Region and community partners to focus and enhance the Town's ervice delivery efforts.
-High • Fostering Cor nmunity Partnership - Working Better Together interests a the Niagara Peninsula Conservation Authority to identify areas of common and seek partnership opportunities that enhance value to residents and visitors, pital initiatives (e.g., tree planting, etc.) and outdoor education and recreation.
-Medium • • • with scho nd regularly review (at least every five years) the effectiveness of all agreements ols, service clubs and user groups.
-Create a standardized approach based on a et of principles that can be followed for new and renewed agreements.
-High • • Building Inte rnal & External Capacity nd / or refine policies for Partnerships, Facility and Sport Field Allocation, ip and Naming.
-Medium • creased volunteerism through the development of a Volunteer Involvement that considers strategies for recruitment, training, supervision, retention and n.
-Low • pportunities to enhance efficiencies and effectiveness in service delivery through ation of technology .
-Medium • • • finalize service levels for Recreation / Culture and Parks Services contained in Plan's supplemental Discussion Papers.
+Recommendations Priority Timing 2019 - 2022 2023 - 2026 2027+ Promoting Inclusion & Access 6.
+Promote free and low fee activity options to ensure universal access across the community.
+This includes, but is not limited to, opportunities to enjoy outdoor settings and enhance connections with nature.
+High • • 7.
+Engage organizations and under-represented populations to better understand the barriers to accessing parks, recreation and cultural services and the actions required to better include them.
+High • • 8.
+Develop an Access and Inclusion Policy to outline the Departmental role in including under-represented residents in the delivery of parks, recreation and cultural services.
+Work with Niagara Region and community partners to focus and enhance the Town's inclusive service delivery efforts.
+High • Fostering Community Partnership - Working Better Together 9.
+Work with the Niagara Peninsula Conservation Authority to identify areas of common interests and seek partnership opportunities that enhance value to residents and visitors, such as capital initiatives (e.g., tree planting, etc.) and outdoor education and recreation.
+Medium • • 10.
+Identify and regularly review (at least every five years) the effectiveness of all agreements with schools, service clubs and user groups.
+Create a standardized approach based on a common set of principles that can be followed for new and renewed agreements.
+High • Building Internal & External Capacity 11.
+Develop and / or refine policies for Partnerships, Facility and Sport Field Allocation, Sponsorship and Naming.
+Medium • 12.
+Support increased volunteerism through the development of a Volunteer Involvement Program that considers strategies for recruitment, training, supervision, retention and recognition.
+Low • 13.
+Evaluate opportunities to enhance efficiencies and effectiveness in service delivery through the application of technology .
+Medium • • • 14.
+Refine and finalize service levels for Recreation / Culture and Parks Services contained in the Master Plan's supplemental Discussion Papers.
 High • •

-Recommendations 2019 - 2022 Timing 2023 - 2026 2027+ Enhancing Communications 15.
-Continue to employ a variety of approaches to communicate and share information with residents regarding parks, recreation and cultural opportunities, including an increased focus on online tools (e.g., website, social media), print media (e.g., Play Lincoln Guide), street-level signage, and regular public and stakeholder forums.
-High • • •
+Recommendations Priority 2019 - 2022 Timing 2023 - 2026 2027+ Enhancing Communications 15.
+Continue to employ a variety of approaches to communicate and share information with residents regarding parks, recreation and cultural opportunities, including an 11: ~b increased focus on online tools (e.g., website, social media), print media (e.g., Play Lincoln High • • Guide), street-level signage, and regular public and stakeholder forums.